RsyncProject/rsync/rsync.1.md

     between the sender and receiver.
 This option changes this to compare a 128-bit checksum for each file that has a matching size.
-Generating the checksums means that both sides will expend a lot of disk I/O reading all the data in the files in the transfer (and this is prior to any reading that will be done to transfer changed files), so this can slow things down significantly.
+Generating the checksums means that both sides will expend a lot of disk I/O reading all the data in the files in the transfer, so this can slow things down significantly (and this is prior to any reading that will be done to transfer changed files)

     The sending side generates its checksums while it is doing the file-system scan that builds the list of the available files.
 The receiver generates